saeedalig/petstore/README.md

 ```

 ## Kubernetes and Ansible Integration
-Since I am deploying the petstore applicationon kubernetes cluster using Ansible Playbook, so to communicate with the Kubernetes clients we have to generate an SSH key on the ansible server
+Since I am deploying the petstore applicationon on kubernetes cluster using Ansible Playbook, so to communicate with the Kubernetes clients we have to generate an SSH key on the ansible server
 and exchange it with kubernetes Master server.

 ```